 In the same sense that not every dog will make a stand-up therapy dog, not every human should be a handler.
 Of course, it would be lovely if you could indeed play handler to your pet, so here’s the trick.
 You’ve got to put in the hours because the dog will look to you for guidance.
-No matter how successful he is in classes, if you aren’t pulling your own weight it’s all for naught.
-As a handler, you’ve got to have a handle (get it?) on your dog’s comfort levels—his strengths and his weaknesses.
+No matter how successful they are in classes, if you aren’t pulling your own weight it’s all for naught.
+As a handler, you’ve got to have a handle (get it?) on your dog’s comfort levels—their strengths and their weaknesses.

 Don’t try to force your dog to be good at what the dog next door excels at.
-Observe where his talents lie, then hone and praise them.
-That makes for an honest team and ensures that your dog will enjoy his therapy days, wherever they may lead.
+Observe where their talents lie, then hone and praise them.
+That makes for an honest team and ensures that your dog will enjoy their therapy days, wherever they may lead.

 On your journey toward handler and/or therapy dog, don’t be afraid to find a mentor.
 No single person knows it all.
 That’s what classes are for, and why even teachers never stop learning.
 Being a handler takes a lot of work, but the reward is a unique bond that cannot be described.

 While not all therapy dog certification organizations require that your dog be a Canine Good Citizen (CGC), it’s a great way to test the waters.
 Your pet will be vetted through and through.
 They will learn the basics when it comes to distractions, equipment, new environments and surprising situations.
 No, it’s not a guarantee that they will pass therapy dog testing, but it’s one of the best tools that can get you closer to completion.
 Let’s call it the PSATs of therapy dog testing.